Kristina01111000/Drws_site/README.md

 7/24
 - For next week:
-- https://growingholistically.com/nutrition-and-you/ make the padding on the whole site like this page when there are a lot of big paragraphs
-- https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/ these paddings are good, keep in mind what the page looks like
-- https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ this page is also good

 - In intro video put link to GH first and 4 element doctor site, put the patreon link at the bottom
 - Make a new account to see if new members show up in the PMP link https://growingholistically.com/wp-admin/admin.php?page=pmpro-orders
 - https://growingholistically.com/four-element-yoga/ add a black box around the image